You are not one of all. You are one of the especially.

 What Paul Is Actually Teaching

 Paul is not writing a treatise on the extent of the atonement.
 He is writing to Timothy about why Christians endure suffering.
-Look at the context: "Train yourself for godliness... for to this end we toil and strive, because we have put our hope in the living God."
+Look at the context: "Train yourself to be godly...
+That is why we labor and strive, because we have put our hope in the living God."
 His point is pastoral — our God saves, so we can endure.

 But the theology packed into that encouragement is deeply Reformed.
 God is Savior of all humanity in the sense of preservation and provision.
 He sustains the universe.
 He feeds the sparrows and clothes the lilies.
 The rain falls on the just and the unjust.
 Every breath an unbeliever takes is a gift of common grace — God keeping alive a creature that hates Him.